eporetsky/eporetsky.github.io/docs/research/current.markdown

 ## Molecular docking and protein-ligand interactions

-Work in progress.
-You can find some relevant information in my [protein page](https://eporetsky.github.io/bioinformatics/proteins).
+This project is work in progress.
+In general, I am interested in applying molecular docking methods, such as DiffDock and DynamicBind, to predicted plant specialized metabolism enzymes, primarily terpene syntheses (TPSs).
+Part of this work has been to develop an easy to use bioinformatics infrastructure for high-throughput analysis and visualization of protein-ligand interactions.
+You can find some relevant information in my [protein-ligand page](https://eporetsky.github.io/bioinformatics/protein_ligand), with more additions to come in the future.

 ## PhosBoost